 - Explicit knowledge: Explicit knowledge is the type of information that is available through documents and/or procedures.

 Reversing the flow of knowledge?
 You bet!
-Reverse mentoring helps you ensure those high performers can share the knowledge that possess upward so that institutional knowledge reaches everyone.
+Reverse mentoring helps you ensure those high performers can share the knowledge upward so that institutional knowledge reaches everyone.
 Here’s a Mentoring Soundbites video that speaks exactly to how and why reverse mentoring works.

 Both the sharer and the recipient of the knowledge can benefit from the exchange of information.
-Fostering organizational or sharing it amongst everyone in the organization is vital in making your workplace more agile and highly adaptable.
+Fostering organizational knowledge or sharing it amongst everyone in the organization is vital in making your workplace more agile and highly adaptable.
 It’s also critical to identifying and growing some of your most high-potential employees.

 A definition doesn’t always easily translate into action.
 Let’s get into how you can make knowledge sharing a large part of your organization.